 The Bottom Line

 Vitamin B12 is one of the most crucial vitamins.
 Unfortunately, it is found in significant amounts in animals, which is restricting for vegans because they do not eat any animal product.
-The best B12 foods vegan can eat are fortified foods with vitamin B12, tempeh, nutritional yeast, and vitamin B12 supplements.
-Would you mind talking to your doctor and nutritionist for more insight?
+Some B12 foods a vegan can eat are fortified foods with vitamin B12, tempeh, nutritional yeast, and vitamin B12 supplements.
+We recommend talking to your doctor and nutritionist for more insight.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on for decision-making.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!